privoit/emr-hail/packer/readme.md

 ## Build Process
 To build a custom Hail AMI for use with EMR, follow these steps:

-1. Deploy the S3 resources described in the main and AWS CodeBuild resources described in the [Deployment Guide](/readme.md#deployment-guide) contained in the `hail-s3.yml` template
+1. Deploy the S3 resources described in the [Deployment Guide](/readme.md#deployment-guide) contained in the `hail-s3.yml` template

 2. Deploy the AWS CodeBuild resources described in the [Deployment Guide](/readme.md#deployment-guide) contained in the `hail-ami.yml` template